Andreas-Maier/test/README.md

 Readme!

 PR!
 Where do the signatures go?
+And is the action correct now?